 Quick Answers for Clinicians

-Several published indices are available to assess prognosis for the various B-cell lymphomas.
-Proper classification is also important for appropriate treatment and prognostication, given that many of these lymphomas have different biologic behavior and outcomes.
-Prognostic indices for follicular lymphoma include the Follicular Lymphoma International Prognostic Index (FLIPI-1 and FLIPI-2).
-These prognostic indices include factors such as age, Ann Arbor stage, number of nodal sites involved, hemoglobin level, serum lactate dehydrogenase (LDH) level, size of largest involved lymph node, beta-2 microglobulin level, and bone marrow involvement to predict prognostic risk.
+Proper classification is critical for prognostication and treatment, as lymphomas may have different biologic behavior and outcomes.
+Generally poor prognostic factors include a high Ki-67 proliferation index or TP53 mutations.
+There are several published indices available to assess the prognosis for various B-cell lymphomas.
+For example, prognostic indices for follicular lymphoma (FL) include the Follicular Lymphoma International Prognostic Index (FLIPI-1 and FLIPI-2).
+These prognostic indices include age, Ann Arbor stage, number of nodal sites involved, hemoglobin level, serum lactate dehydrogenase (LDH) level, size of the largest involved lymph node, beta-2 microglobulin level, and bone marrow involvement to risk stratify patients and determine prognosis.
 A simpler index includes just baseline serum beta-2 microglobulin and LDH levels.
-Prognostic indices for diffuse large B-cell lymphoma (DLBCL) include the International Prognostic Index (IPI) and, for patients <60 years old, the revised IPI (R-IPI).
-The scores are based on stage of disease, serum LDH, Eastern Cooperative Oncology Group (ECOG) performance status, and the number of extranodal sites.
-A National Comprehensive Cancer Network (NCCN) IPI has been developed and stratifies patients into four risk groups using similar factors.
-Genetic risk factors should also be considered when determining prognostic risk.
+Prognostic indices for diffuse large B-cell lymphoma (DLBCL) include the International Prognostic Index (IPI), age-adjusted IPI, stage-modified IPI, and the National Comprehensive Cancer Network (NCCN) IPI.
+These indices take into consideration various factors such as age, stage of disease, serum LDH, Eastern Cooperative Oncology Group (ECOG) performance status, and the number of extranodal sites to determine prognosis.

 Classification